brianchiruka/payment-service/README.md

 I welcome contributions to this project!
 Here are some guidelines to help you get started:

 Fork the Repository: Start by forking the repository and then clone your fork locally.

 Create a Branch: Create a new branch for each feature or bugfix you're working on.

 Code Style: Follow the existing code style.
 I use ESLint and Prettier to maintain consistency.

 Commit Messages: Write clear, concise commit messages.
 Start with a verb in the present tense, e.g., "Add feature" or "Fix bug".

 Testing: Add or update tests for any new or modified functionality.

 Documentation: Update the README.md or other documentation if your changes require it.

 Pull Requests: Submit a pull request with a clear description of your changes and why they're necessary.

-Code Review: Be open to feedback and be responsive during the code review process.
+Code Reviews: Be open to feedback and be responsive during the code review process.

 Keep it Simple: Try to submit smaller, focused pull requests rather than large, sweeping changes.

 Be Respectful: Remember that this is an open-source project.
 Be respectful and constructive in your communication with other contributors.

 Before contributing, please read through the existing issues and pull requests to ensure you're not duplicating effort.